hellobrian/old-brianhan.co/src/pages/blogs/2018-12-05-react-from-scratch/index.md

 ---
-title: 'React from Scratch: Webpack and Babel'
+title: "React from Scratch: Webpack and Babel"
-date: '2018-12-05'
+date: "2018-12-05"
 publish: false
+path: "/react-from-scratch"
 ---

 ## A quick word on Node.js